 If you’re booking hotel accommodations through the American Express Travel portal, you’ll also get additional perks on top of the bonus earnings.
 Bookings made through the portal as part of The Hotel Collection can receive a room upgrade (where available) and (US)$100 hotel credit, as long as the stay is a minimum of two nights and at one of 500 participating hotels, including Hiltons, Hyatts and Intercontinentals.

 If you run into issues when travelling, the Preferred Rewards Gold Card can help to make dealing with them easier.
 The card comes with travel inconvenience and travel accident protection for the primary cardholder, as well as any supplementary cardholders.
 It also comes with 24/7 global travel assistance when you are travelling abroad.

 Keep in mind that some of these benefits, such as the insurances, are subject to enrollment.

-If you’re new to the world of credit card points, then the Gold Card could be a good place to start before later considering the British Airways American Express Premium card.
-Its status as a flexible currency, allowing cardmembers to transfer their points to any partner that best suits their needs, is an appealing offering — especially for those who are new to the credit card rewards space.
+If you’re new to the world of credit card points, then the Preferred Rewards Gold Card could be a good place to start before later considering the British Airways American Express Premium Card.
+Its status as a flexible currency and allowing cardmembers to transfer their points to any partner that best suits their needs is an appealing offering — especially for those who are new to the credit card rewards space.

-This card is a solid offering, especially in the first year of card membership.
-American Express has good acceptance rate at retailers across the UK, and can be used abroad.
-Although keep in mind that while you will earn points for your purchases abroad, the foreign exchange fees will cancel out much of the benefit.
+This card is a great offering for beginners, especially in the first year of card membership with its big 20,000 Membership Rewards points as a welcome bonus with no annual fee.
+Although keep in mind that while you will earn points for your purchases abroad, the foreign transaction fees will cancel out much of the benefit.